 Funnily enough, for years Tiara believed herself to be a Taurus, but found out she was a Gemini with Taurus tendencies, which explains everything, the two personalities, two sides to everything, two sides of the business and the two sides of her brain, making her realise her business names were not only a play on each other, but her own as well.
 Tiara also realised the characters from her books had split personalities, or “two sides” to them.
 Something she had not purposefully written though as her “muse” guides her through her writing and gives her the stories that are meant to be written.

-Tiara released the fourth novel and two non-fiction e-books as Lady Jewels Diva, as well as jewellery collections, Opulence Royale, Summer Fling and Kitschy Kawaii at Jewel Divas, plus two non-fiction e-books of her own, How To Be A Jewel Diva: Tips And Tricks To Buying, Wearing And Caring For Your Costume Jewellery and Carers Need Help And Support Too: One Woman’s Personal Journey Through The Sacrifice Of Caring as Tiara King.
+Tiara released the fourth novel and two non-fiction e-books as Lady Jewels Diva, as well as jewellery collections, Opulence Royale, Summer Fling and Kitschy Kawaii at Jewel Divas, plus a non-fiction e-book of her own, How To Be A Jewel Diva: Tips And Tricks To Buying, Wearing And Caring For Your Costume Jewellery as Tiara King.
 Tiara maintained a broad online presence as well as kept her extremely hyperactive imagination and highly creative brain busy, all while caring for her mother full time while both suffered serious health issues.

 2015: Lady Jewels updated her non-fiction book, Dream It, Think It, Write It, Publish It!
 An Australian Guide To All The Hard Parts No One Tells You About Self-Publishing, and released it in paperback for the first time.
 She also decided to adultify her name, making it L.J.
 Diva.
 Under Tiara King, she wrote and released a style guide, Closet Confidential: How To Audit Your Wardrobe And Update Your Style, and started writing children’s stories under another pseudonym.
 T.K.
 Wrathbone was born from an exhausted and overactive imagination that cannot and will not stop exuding ideas, and she released her first set of short stories and an anthology.